Glenn Corbett: Film and television career

 In 1963, Corbett replaced George Maharis on Route 66.
 Corbett, playing Lincoln Case, co-starred with Martin Milner during part of the third season and the fourth and final season of the series (1963–64).
 In 1964–65, he had a role on Twelve O'Clock High as Lt.
 Tom Lockridge for two episodes.

 Corbett's other television roles in the early to late 1960s include Wes Macauley on It's a Man's World (1962–63).
-He was featured in 1964 as "Dan Collins" in an episode of Gunsmoke titled "Chicken" in which a man gets an undeserved reputation as a gunman when he is found at a way station with four dead outlaws at his feet.
-Corbett was cast in a 1965 episode of Bonanza, titled Mighty is The Word, in which he portrayed a gunfighter who finds religion and becomes a preacher, only to be confronted by a vengeful man whose brother he once killed.
+He was featured in 1964 as Dan Collins in an episode of Gunsmoke titled "Chicken" in which a man gets an undeserved reputation as a gunman when he is found at a way station with four dead outlaws at his feet.
+Corbett was cast in a 1965 episode of Bonanza, "Mighty Is the Word", in which he portrayed a gunfighter who finds religion and becomes a preacher, only to be confronted by a vengeful man whose brother he had killed.
 In the 1965–1966 season, Corbett guest-starred on The Legend of Jesse James.
 Corbett also guest-starred in an episode of The Virginian, entitled "The Awakening", in which his character, David Henderson, is a destitute former minister who has had a crisis of faith and comes to Medicine Bow just as a dispute breaks out at a local mine over safety issues.
-He appeared as "Chance Reynolds", a regular cast member on The Road West (1966–67).
-He guest-starred in the second season Star Trek episode "Metamorphosis" (1967) as Zefram Cochrane.
+He appeared as Chance Reynolds, a regular cast member on The Road West (1966–67).
+He guest-starred in the second season Star Trek episode "Metamorphosis" (1967) as Zefram Cochrane, inventor of the warp drive.

 In 1971, Corbett had a guest appearance with Mariette Hartley on Gunsmoke (episode: "Phoenix").
 In the 1970s, he had guest-starring roles on the television shows The Mod Squad, Cannon, The Streets of San Francisco, Police Woman, The Rockford Files, and Barnaby Jones.

-In 1976, Corbett joined the cast of the NBC daytime soap opera The Doctors as Jason Aldrich.
-He stayed on The Doctors until 1981.
-Throughout the 1980s, Corbett was a recurring guest star on the long-running television series Dallas as Paul Morgan from 1983–84, and then from 1986–88.
+In 1976, Corbett joined the cast of the NBC daytime soap opera The Doctors as Jason Aldrich, and stayed on the series until 1981.
+Throughout the 1980s, Corbett was a recurring guest star on the long-running television series Dallas as Paul Morgan from 1983 to 1984, and then from 1986 to 1988.

 Death

-In January 1993, Corbett died of lung cancer at the Veterans Administration (VA) hospital in San Antonio, Texas at the age of 59.
+In January 1993, Corbett died of lung cancer at the Veterans Administration hospital in San Antonio, Texas, at the age of 59.
 He was buried in Fort Sam Houston National Cemetery, San Antonio.

 Selected TV and filmography

+All the items listed are films on general release except as shown.